hspitia/simulation-of-biology/README.md

 # README #

-Repo the assignments of Simmulation of Biology course from Georgia Tech
+Repo the assignments of Simulation of Biology course from Georgia Tech